Construction Disputes: How to Resolve Them?

 Risk management

-In the 2023 Construction Disputes Report from Arcadis, the number one most effective claim avoidance technique identified by respondents was risk management.
+In the 2023 Construction Disputes Report from Arcadis, the 2nd most effective claim avoidance technique identified by respondents was risk management.
 With a comprehensive preconstruction phase and systematic checks and balances during all project phases, project teams can help actively reduce and eliminate conflict that can evolve into disputes.

 Clear payment terms